Appboy/appboy-android-sdk/README.md

 This is the public repo for the Appboy Android SDK.

 ## Android Testing Environment
 Full support for Android is currently running off Appboy's staging environment, which can be accessed http://sweeney.appboy.com.
+Please keep this URL private and for internal testing.

 We're making daily changes to this branch but will have a stable environment the week starting 6 May 13.
 We will migrate accounts to our production environment.

 **GETTING STARTED**: